 The final score of the 49ers-Lions game from last week doesn’t do justice to the drubbing San Francisco laid down for most of the game as they had a 28-point league at one point before Detroit made SF bettors break a sweat with a crazy run of scores and successful onside kicks at the end of the game.
 Trey Sermon was a surprise inactive and Raheem Mostert got injured early on, so Elijah Mitchell was the top back and he finished with 19 carries for 104 yards and a touchdown.
 Deebo Samuel was the superstar on offense with 9 catches for 189 yards and a touchdown while Brandon Aiyuk was surprisingly held without a catch.
 Trey Lance made his way onto the field and threw a touchdown in his pro debut, but this is still Jimmy Garoppolo’s team for now.

 Jalen Hurts is an explosive quarterback who is capable of leading a dynamic Eagles offense this season particularly with Nick Sirriani steering the ship in the right direction.
 However, the 49ers are a well-oiled machine and shouldn’t be discredited for letting the feisty Lions back into the game on Sunday.
 Philadelphia’s future looks very bright, but for the present, the 49ers are a juggernaut who I trust to win on the road.
-I’ll take them to cover the 3 points here.
+I have San Francisco on upset alert in this game, so I’ll take the Eagles ATS.

 Matchup To Watch: Jordan Mailata (PHI OT) vs. Nick Bosa (SF DE)